SwiftGL/swiftgl.github.io/learn/00-introduction.md

 ## Boxes

-**Blue** boxes encompasses some notes or useful features/hints about the subject at hand.
+**Blue** boxes encompasses some notes or useful tips about the subject at hand.
 {: .alert .alert-info}

+**Yellow** boxes describe something important that you shouldn't forget even after the tutorial.
+{: .alert .alert-warning}

-**Red** boxes will contain warnings or other features you have to be extra careful with.
+**Red** boxes will contain warnings about something that may derail you from the tutorial.
 {: .alert .alert-danger}

 ## Code